Most species need sheltered spaces to protect them from predators and unfavourable weather during breeding, resting and hibernation.

 Place the hedgehog house in a quiet, sheltered part of your garden against a hedge, fence or bank.

-To prevent cold winds being directed into the hedgehog house, avoid positioning the entrance in a north or north-easterly direction.
+To prevent cold winds being directed into the hedgehog house, avoid positioning the entrance in a south or south-westerly direction.

 TIP: You can find north using the compass app on your phone, or have a look at an online map of your Naturespace – the top of the map will be north.